10 Things to do in Stockholm with Kids

 Gröna Lund offers a wide variety of rides designed for both the little ones in the house and the older ones (although they don't have to be the bravest just because they are older).
 I don't dare to go on some rides!
 Classic carousels, roller coasters or themed rides: you're sure to find the perfect place to have a great time.

-In addition, you'll find live shows throughout the day, a wide variety of restaurants and food stalls for all tastes, and souvenir stores where you're sure to find a souvenir to take home with you.
+In addition, you'll find live shows throughout the day, a wide variety of restaurants and food stalls to suit all tastes, and souvenir stores where you're sure to find a souvenir to take home with you.

 6. Find some inspiration at the Nobel Prize Museum

-If you're looking for some educational visits for kids in Stockholm, the Nobel Prize Museum is the perfect place!
+If you're looking for an educational visit for the kids in Stockholm, the Nobel Prize Museum is the perfect place!
 At this museum, kids and adults alike can learn a lot of interesting things about brilliant scientists, genius writers, inspiring leaders and peace advocates.

 The museum was created by Alfred Nobel, the Swedish inventor, and it was he himself who founded the renowned Nobel Prizes.
 You may be familiar with these awards, but you may not know how many disciplines they are awarded in: science, medicine, literature, economics and peace - one of which is sure to be your favorite!